sidney/ansel/README.md

 I strongly disagree with
-the latest decisions of the dev team that has proven to favour over-engineered solutions to simple problems, leading to brittle code, regressions and less efficient usage.
+the latest decisions of the dev team that has proven to favour over-engineered solutions to simple problems, leading to brittle code, regressions, cumbersom GUI, less efficient usage and performance bottlenecks.

 The trend in darktable development lately has been to add many options to avoid making design decisions instead of focusing on an unified, consistent and streamlined workflow, in an attempt to pretend that everyone can be right at the same time.
 This is slowly heading toward a mix between Microsoft and Dassault Systems software design.

-ART (Another RawTherapee) has successfully shown that stripping away an old project from its legacy of bloat indeed verifies the saying : less is more.
+Meanwhile, every design book states basic principles like "less is more" or "keep it stupid simple".

 ### Interoperability with upstream darktable